DisruptivelyUseful/handheld-light-graffiti/README.md

 Speaking of batteries, the flashlights that use rechargeable lithium “18650” style batteries are a great option, because 6-8 useable 18650 cells can be recovered from old laptop batteries, and a single 18650 can power one of these flashlights for 4-7 hours.
 It’s ok if it uses regular batteries too.

+You will probably want extra batteries on you to last the night, so having a battery charger and extra batteries is a great investment.

 It doesn’t matter so much which brand of flashlight you use, but we learned the hard way that some LED flashlights use a parabolic reflector to focus the light, and some use a plastic lens.
 Both work fine for use as a flashlight, but for use as a projector.
 The ones with parabolic reflectors work WAY better, because they hold the stencil much further away from the hot LED, and because they don’t complicate the optics.

 The ones with reflectors look like this: